koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/03_rogers_innovation_theory.typ

 The individual forms a favorable or unfavorable attitude toward the innovation.
 This stage is more affectively oriented, with individuals actively seeking information about the innovation and mentally applying it to their present and anticipated future situations.
 The five perceived attributes of innovations are particularly important during this stage.

 ==== Decision Stage
 The individual engages in activities that lead to adoption or rejection of the innovation.
-This stage represents the choice between adoption and rejection, though the decision may be revisited if additional information becomes available.
-The decision may be influenced by trial experiences if the innovation allows for limited testing.
+This stage represents the choice between adoption and rejection.

+An important aspect of this stage is that the decision to adopt or reject is not final, individuals may reverse their decisions based on new information or experiences.
+Additionally, the decision-making process can be influenced by social pressures, personal values and perceived risks associated with the innovation.

 ==== Implementation Stage
 The individual puts the innovation to use.
 This stage involves the actual utilization of the innovation and may require acquiring new skills or modifying existing practices.
 Implementation may lead to reinvention as users adapt the innovation to their specific circumstances.